 Registered user since Wed 4 Jun 2014

-Jonathan Aldrich is Associate Professor of Computer Science at Carnegie Mellon University.
-He is the director of CMU’s Software Engineering Ph.D. program, and teaches courses in programming languages, software engineering, and program analysis for quality and security.
-In addition, he serves as a consultant on architecture, design, and legal issues in the software industry.
-Dr. Aldrich joined the CMU faculty after completing a Ph.D. at the University of Washington and a B.S. at Caltech.
+Jonathan Aldrich is a Professor of Computer Science at Carnegie Mellon University.
+He teaches courses in programming languages, software engineering, and program analysis for quality and security.
+Prof. Aldrich directed CMU’s Software Engineering Ph.D. program from 2013-2019.

 - Hybridisation Co-Chair in Organizing Committee